What Is a 40-Year Mortgage?

 • Higher interest rates: Non-qualified mortgages tend to be riskier than qualified mortgage loans.
 Between that and the longer repayment term, you can generally expect a higher interest rate with a 40-year loan.

-• Difficult to find: Whether or not 40-year mortgage loans become more popular, they're currently not easy to find with major mortgage lenders, which means you have fewer options to shop around and compare offers.
+• Difficult to find: 40-year home loans are currently not easy to find with major mortgage lenders, which means you have fewer options to shop around and compare offers.

 Alternatives to a 40-Year Mortgage